quadrupl3d-ec/quadrupl3d-ec.github.io/devlog/2024/February/week1.md

 There is definitely some trick which I can't see.
 I have to read between the lines.
 - 7:00  PM: Toggled dropdown menu but why I'm not able to do the same in `onMousemove()` of `SectionRenderer` ?
 - 8:00  PM: I'm able to toggle the dropdown menu but not conditionally ;(
+- 9:00  PM: Done with the debugging session with sir.
+Signed out. ()